-An efficient way to enhance the sensitivity of this search will be to use much longer observations, if the systematics (e.g. the spot size, pointing accuracy) are well under control.
-For example, if one would use 400 h of on-source time (during 1 year, acceptable zenith angles) then a simple scaling as a square root of time will provide a sensitivity on the level of 1% C.U.
+It is very desirable to increase the sensitivity of the halo search.
+An efficient way to enhance the sensitivity will be to use much longer observations, albeit if the systematics (e.g. the spot size, pointing accuracy) is well under control.
+For example if one would use 400h of on-source time (during 1 year, acceptable zenith angles) then a simple scaling as a square root of time will provide a sensitivity on the level of 1% C.U.

-Better sensitivity for a halo search could also be achieved if the source is observed in a low emission state.
-In the high emission state the extended component remains constant, while the point-like emission provides additional background, hence degrading the sensitivity.
-This effect is especially important for sources that may have an extension comparable to the angular resolution of the telescope.
-Another improvement in sensitivity comes from increased angular resolution of the instrument, especially when the emission radius is small.
-This would help to disentangle the extended component for the primary, pointlike component down to smaller extensions.
-For example, the planned CTA-like telescope array are intended to achieve an angular resolution of about 2 arcmin (Hillas 1989) permitting the probing of a halo extension three times smaller than found for the current study.
-By measuring with an instrument one order of magnitude more sensitive than MAGIC, e.g. CTA, it seems realistic to expect a sensitivity of $\sim 0.1\%$ Crab for the halo search for sources with an extension $>0.1-0.2^\circ$ .
+Better sensitivity for a halo search could be achieved when the observed source is in a low emission state.
+In the high emission state the extended component remains constant, while the point-like emission provides additional background, hence deteriorating the sensitivity.
+This effect is especially important for the sources that have an extension comparable to the angular resolution of the telescope.

+Improving the angular resolution of the instrument is an efficient way of enhance the sensitivity for the halo search, especially when the emission radius is small.
+It would help to disentangle the extended component from the primary, point-like component down to lower extensions.
+For example with the planned CTA-like telescope array one could achieve an angular resolution in the range of 2 arcmin (Hillas, 1989).
+Accordingly 3 times smaller halo extension compared to the current study could be probed.

+By measuring with an instrument one order of magnitude more sensitive than MAGIC (like CTA) it seems realistic to achieve a sensitivity of $\sim 0.1$ % Crab for the halo search.
+This is true for sources with an extension $> 0.1 - 0.2^{\circ}$ .
 An observation time of a few hundred hours will be necessary for such a study.